eric-downes/20sq-blog/_posts/2023-07-26-lagrangian-intent-search-i.md

 If you have been around MEV-related circles at EthCC this summer, you may have heard many people coming to the conclusion that 'defining intents is easier, solving them is harder'.
 This is clearly wrong, as the two things are not independent: Defining what intents are determines how difficult solving them is.
 Indeed, it gives a very well known fact since at least the dawn of computer science that the more expressive a formal language is, the more difficult it is to decide statements - that is, to establish if a statement can or cannot be proved - in the corresponding mechanism recognizing the language; this concept is known as [Chomsky hierarchy](https://en.wikipedia.org/wiki/Chomsky_hierarchy).
 Indeed, if the language is really simple - e.g. you say that the only acceptable intents are transactions in the 'traditional' sense - then solving them is even simpler, since there is nothing to solve.
 So, a truer statement would be that 'as the expressivity of the intent language grows, so do grow the intellectual and computational burdens for the searchers that have to solve them.

 ...But what are intents, and what does it mean to solve them?
 I think it would be useful to define a formal framework to state this problem.
 Hopefully, this framework will also turn into something practically useful at some point.
-Again, if you were around EthCC this summer, you may also have stumbled into me saying that 'intents can be formalized with a mix of algebraic topology and general relativity'.
+Again, if you were around EthCC this summer, you may also have stumbled into me saying that 'intents can be formalised with a mix of algebraic topology and general relativity'.
 Unfortunately, I was wrong, and what seems to do the job instead is a mix of topology together with my least favourite part of maths after number theory: Classical mechanics.

 ## What are intents?